christian-rncl/NCI_Takehome/README.md

 # Testing and code coverage
 Formal testing was only done on model files.
-The controller/view files were better tested by using
+The controller/view files were better tested by playing the game.

+The tests are focused primarily on 1. the game variant described by the prompt.
+2. the assumptions.
+3. light stress testing

 The missing lines that aren't tested are simple/one-line getters/setters.